Functional time series prediction under partial observation of the future curve: Partial Functional Prediction (PFP)

-The final prediction for $Y_{n+1}$ is $\hat{Y}_{n+1}(t_j)=\hat{f}_{n+1}(t_j)+\hat{r}_{n+1}(t_j)$, where $t_j=(1/l,2/l,\ldots,(l-1)/l,1)$, $\hat{r}_{n+1}(t_j)$ is ARMA prediction of $\{r_{n+1}(t_j)\}$.
-This adjustment is necessary if the observed functional time series curves are significantly rough and time series structure in $r_k(t_j)$'s is pronounced.
-The prediction of the smooth part can be also viewed as a de-trending process.
-As has been shown in the appendix, the autocorrelation of the pre-smoothing residuals decays much faster than that of the original time series, which indicates that the long-term dynamics (e.g.\ seasonal trend) has been removed.
+This adjustment is necessary if the observed trajectories are significantly rough and the dependence of $(e_k(t_j))_{k,j\ge1}$ across $t_j$ is pronounced.
+The auto-correlation of the smoothing residuals typically decays much faster than that of the original time series, which indicates that the long-term dynamics (e.g.\ seasonal trend) is removed.